-Reach I (American River Gateway Oaks to Northgate): Phase 1 contract has been awarded twice with bid protests delaying construction.
-Anticipate new award July 2018 with work under I-5 fall of 2018 (some traffic impacts).
+Reach I (American River Gateway Oaks to Northgate): Phase 1 contract has been re-awarded July 2018 with work under I-5 to be constructed fall of 2018 (some traffic impacts).
 Cutoff wall construction along Garden Highway in 2019 with significant traffic impacts.

 Reach H (NEMDC/Steelhead Creek from American River to Dry Creek): Contract awarded, but bid protest has delayed construction.
 Anticipate new award by end of 2018 with construction commencing in 2019 and completion in 2020.
 Cutoff wall in levee and landside improvements; will require temporarily degrading (lowering) existing levee for construction.

 Reach D (Natomas Cross Canal—northern boundary of Natomas): Contract award May 2018.
-Construction commence in August 2018 with completion in 2019.
-Re-locate Vestal Drain (ag drain on landside of levee); removal of existing abandoned pipes through levee; reconstruction of RD 1000 Pumping Plant No. 4
+Contractor is scheduled to mobilize to site mid-August and commence clearing and grubbing operations along the Vestal Drain alignment in September 2018.
+Remainder of work to be completed in 2019.
+Given the remote location, there are minimal impacts to traffic or properties.
+Project includes re-locate Vestal Drain (ag drain on landside of levee); removal of existing abandoned pipes through levee; reconstruction of RD 1000 Pumping Plant No. 4

 Reaches A, B, E, F and G—Improvements are currently in various phases of design to identify necessary improvements, right of way needs, and identify utility relocations necessary.
 See Construction Phasing Map for anticipated construction schedule.
 Information on construction details and schedule will be provided when available